 Regional centers may also be able to take advantage of exemptions under the three acts outlined above, but continued exemption is conditional upon the same requirements being met at the time of the redeployment.
 In some cases, as with a Regulation S exemption, this would be unlikely.
 Regional centers and investors alike must therefore carefully consider the structure of a loan to ensure the possibility of redeployment is accounted for in any cases where an exemption is sought for the original investment.

 Currently, USCIS rules allow an EB-5 investor to receive repayment of their invested EB-5 capital upon completion of the two-year conditional residency period, regardless of the adjudication status of their I-829 petition.
 Prior to an investor completing the two year conditional residency period, the NCE must maintain the at-risk status of the EB-5 investor’s funds, which may include redeployment of the funds, depending on the timeline of the specific project.

 As EB-5 practitioners become aware of increased wait times and adapt to these challenges, the need for redeployment can be avoided altogether by providing for a longer loan term or otherwise preventing funds from being repaid to the NCE until the I-829 petition has been adjudicated.

 Redeployment additionally presents challenges of its own concerning the timing of investments and the availability of a job-creating project at that crucial juncture.
-Investors and regional centers must therefore carefully consider how they will address the liquidation of a loan prior to the I-829 adjudication and therefore the end of the conditional residence period.
+Investors and regional centers must carefully consider how they will address the liquidation of a loan prior to I-829 adjudication, which marks the end of the conditional residence period.